“On Owl’s Head I became enamored with hiking for the sake of hiking again… The list was losing relevance.”

 Peak Foliage on Owl’s Head

-In some ways, my day on Owl’s Head was exactly what I was chasing after in my yearlong quest that was 4000s by 40.
-Even though this was an eighteen-mile-long hike, mostly alone, deep into the wilderness, I was at peace.
-The changing colors of the trees highlighted what I had known all along but desperately wanted to be reminded of again: that life is beautiful and deserving of so much more gratitude.
+In some ways, my day on Owl’s Head was exactly what I was chasing after when I started the yearlong quest that became 4000s by 40.
+Even though this was an eighteen-mile-long hike, mostly alone, deep in the wilderness, I was at peace.
+The changing colors of the trees highlighted what I had known all along, but desperately wanted to be reminded of again: that life is beautiful and deserving of so much more gratitude.
 I was certainly thankful to have this place to observe, wait, and listen.

 Back to Lincoln Woods

 The interactions I had with tourists on the descent were a little jolting.
-I kept saying hello and smiling at people, and most of them ignored me.
-A lot of people kept their heads down, and even with all of these beautiful colors about, people didn’t seem to be enjoying themselves.
-It was an angry bunch.
+I kept saying hello and smiling at people, but most of them ignored me.
+A lot of people kept their heads down, even with all of these beautiful colors about.
+It was an angry bunch, and nobody seemed to be enjoying themselves.
 I’d never seen anything like it.
-Must all be coming from Massachusetts, I thought.
+Must all be from Massachusetts, I thought.
 Or maybe New York.
 Hey, look, I know that doesn’t sound fair, but I grew up in Massachusetts.
-We be salty down there.
+Folks can get pretty salty down there and might need more than a day to acclimate to New Hampshire serenity.

 Whatever was causing the dismay on the trail, it was nice to bump into one guy who noted my gear and acknowledged me with a nod.
 It was as if he was saying, I see you.
 It’s how we should all be with each other, whether we cross paths on a mountain trail or a city sidewalk.
 I hope all of the hikers I saw that day found themselves feeling a little lighter after treading that marvelous path.